j-feng13/myglasseye.studio/build_log.md

 1. Remove sticky headers.
 This is sort of dumb
 2. Flex that image feed
 3. `width: 100%; height: auto` preserves image aspect ratio

+### Header
+1. Should be bold - Copy the color scheme from the national
+3. Should have `Home` and `About`
+	- `Feeds` and Other pages can be added later
+4. Make everything centered and larger